GedMullen/2016-2017/java.md

 <br>g) Edit A Sale
 <br>h) List Sales
 <br>
 <br>If the user logs in as a customer then check the username and password corresponds to one of the customer objects you created and output the menu below otherwise display "Invalid Login" and prompt the user again.
+This will require you to update your Customer class to contain a username and password.
 <br>
 <br>a) Edit Profile
 <br>b) Search For A House